Image de médicaments en vrac, incluant benzodiazépines, opiacés et stimulants, souvent détournés comme drogues à des fins récréatives.

 2. Opiates, opioids, and substitution treatments

 Opioids are used to manage moderate to severe pain or as part of substitution treatments.
-Their diversion is particularly dangerous because they can cause respiratory depression and overdose.
+Their misuse is particularly dangerous as they can cause respiratory depression and overdose.

 • Morphine: Skenan®, Moscontin®